matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Recipient-Master-Data.md

 | VATNumber | VATNum |

 ## Outbound data
-_The response comes in the following format:_
+_The response arrives in the following format:_
 - SearchResult - JSON array with the following fields:

 | Source | Destination | Comment |